kwan22/habits/level4.md

 - [Applied buffering](#buffer-applications)
 - [Option-selecting](#option-selecting)
 - [Pausebuffering](#pausebuffering)

 ## Speed hierarchy
-Know some of the nuanced properties of dashes, wallbounces, jumps, etc. to understand how to resolve bottlenecks.
+Know the key properties of the basic speed tech and how they compare to each other.

 <details>
   <summary>1.2x multiplier</summary>